Gabe Giro

 1. Hire for pattern recognition, not tech stack.
 The right fractional CTO has seen your failure mode before.
 That's worth more than deep expertise in your specific framework.
 A Rust specialist is not necessarily the right CTO for your Next.js app.

 2. Start with a scoped engagement, not a retainer.
 Run a two-to-four-week paid audit first.
-The output should be a written document — architecture review, hiring plan, or roadmap pressure-test.
-You’ll learn more about the person from that document than from any number of sales calls.
+The output should be a written document, an architecture review, hiring plan, or roadmap pressure-test.
+You'll learn more about the person from that document than from any number of sales calls.

 4. Agree the exit up front.
 Most fractional engagements end when the company grows into a full-time CTO hire.
 A good fractional CTO will help you run that search and hand over cleanly.
 Make that handover part of the contract.